OpenConceptLab/ocl-docs/docs/source/oclapi/apireference/bulkimporting.md

 Regardless of format, when creating resources using Bulk Imports, each type of OCL resource has required and optional fields that can be used.
 The summary of required and optional fields is listed below, but here are some basic rules for Bulk Importing into OCL:
 * Each resource must specify a valid resource type, e.g. `Concept`, `Source`, or `Organization`.
 In CSV, this is specified with the `resource_type` attribute.
 In OCL-formatted JSON, use the `type` attribute.
 * For all resources other than orgs and users, each resource must define an owner and, if applicable, a repository.
 These are defined using one or more of these attributes: `owner`, `owner_type`, `source`, `collection`.
-* Each resource may optionally provide processing directives.
+* Each resource may optionally specify processing directives.
 Currently supported processing directives are:
    * `__action`: There are 4 action types supported:
       * `CREATE_OR_UPDATE` (default) - By default, the bulk importer will attempt to update a resource if it already exists; otherwise it will try to create a new resource.
       * `CREATE` - The bulk importer will attempt to create a new resource without first checking if it already exists